Police union: Canada

+The first Canadian police union was formed on September 5, 1918 in Saint John, New Brunswick.
 The Canadian Police Association is a Canadian advocacy organization for police officers, with membership of over 60,000 police personnel serving in 160 police services across Canada.
 There are 27 regional chapters at municipal, provincial, and federal levels.
 These include the Toronto Police Association and the Vancouver Police Union.

 A police strike in Montreal in October 1969 led to the Murray-Hill riot, named for the company that held a monopoly on taxi traffic at the Dorval Airport, now the Montréal–Trudeau International Airport.
 Amid a background of ethnic tensions, six years of steady bombings of the Front de libération du Québec, rioting by separatists, a coincidental gangland war for control of the city, and a record high murder rate in the city, the Montreal Police Service called for a daylong "study session" at the Paul Sauvé Arena.
 They were joined by militant cab drivers, who chose the Murray-Hill building as a target.
 Two persons were killed, several injured, six banks were robbed, vandalism, looting and arson common, and millions of dollars of damage done during the 16-hour walkout.
 The police did not legally strike as a union.
 The contractual right to a "study session" as written into the provincial Code of Labor adopted in 1964, allowed for such a work stoppage, which is technically not considered a strike.

 Until 2015, federal law prevented the members of the Royal Canadian Mounted Police from forming a union.
-This prohibition was stuck down by the Supreme Court of Canada.
+This prohibition was struck down by the Supreme Court of Canada.
 In 2019 the National Police Federation's members voted 97% in favour of a motion to certify as a union after having filed an application with the Federal Public Service Labour Relations and Employment Board (FPSLREB) in April 2018.
 Another group called the Quebec Mounted Police Members Association had also applied, but only to represent the approximately 900 RCMP members in Quebec; that application was dismissed by the FPSLREB.
 In 2021 the first collective agreement between the National Police Federation and the federal government was announced on June 28.
-On July 27 it was officially ratified by a vote of the Federation's members.
-And was signed on August 6 to enter into force on April 1, 2022.
+On July 27 it was officially ratified by a vote of the Federation's members, and was signed on August 6 to enter into force on April 1, 2022.
 The agreement include a retroactive pay raise going back to 2017.
 Municipal governments in several provinces that use the RCMP for "contract policing" complained that the new agreement added costs to their budgets without having had a seat at the bargaining table, and launched a campaign calling on the federal government to absorb the higher costs.